-To model your release process, you create a pipeline that represents the stages, tasks, and approvals that you normally use to release your software. vRealize Automation Code Stream then automates the process that builds, tests, approves, and deploys your code.
+To model your release process, you create a pipeline that represents the stages, tasks, and approvals that you normally use for releasing your software. vRealize Automation Code Stream then automates the process that builds, tests, approves, and deploys your code.

-Now that you have everything in place to model your software release process, here's how you do it in vRealize Automation Code Stream.
+Now that you have everything for modeling your software release process, here's how you do it in vRealize Automation Code Stream.

 - Verify whether any endpoints are already available.
 In vRealize Automation Code Stream, click Endpoints.

-- Learn about native ways to build and deploy your code.
+- Learn about native ways that you can build and deploy your code.
 See Planning to natively build, integrate, and deliver your code in vRealize Automation Code Stream.

 - Determine whether some of the resources that you will use in your pipeline must be marked as restricted.
 See How do I manage user access and approvals in vRealize Automation Code Stream.

 - If you have the user role or the viewer role instead of the administrator role, determine who is the administrator for your vRealize Automation Code Stream instance.